karuvally/deploy_it/README.md

 setup a systemd service, if you think you need one.

 ## Getting Started
+- Create an "src" directory and copy your source files onto it
+- Change the "config.json" according to your needs
+- Run "./build.py" to create the deployer archive
+- Go to target system, extract the archive and run "./deploy.py"

 ### Prerequisites
 ### Installing
 ### Using NetDog

 ## Roadmap
+- Custom scripts

 ## Contributing to NetDog

 ## Authors